eth-sri/debin/README.md

 $ cd ..
 ```

-To predict debug information for the example binary `lcrack`, please use the following commands:
+To predict debug information for the example binary `lcrack`, please use the command below.
+Please note that for this command, if the input binary already has a symbol table, DEBIN will use the function names and boundaries from that symbol table.
+Otherwise, function boundaries are inferred by BAP and function names are predicted by DEBIN.
 ```
 $ python3 py/predict.py \
           --binary examples/stripped/lcrack \